medialize/ally.js/docs/testing.md

 Intern handles both unit and functional tests.
 Unit tests are the ones that verify a function's integrity without user interaction (like clicking on things or pressing keys).
 Functional tests are the ones that use [leadfoot](http://theintern.github.io/leadfoot/) to simulate a human being using the browser.
 Both types of tests are executed in the browser, there is no point testing things in Node.

 For local development the command `npm run test` can be used to spawn an instance of ChromeDriver interfacing with Google Chrome and automatically executing the tests setup defined in `test/local.js`.
-To run tests against a whole battery of browsers we use [SauceLabs' Open Source tier](https://saucelabs.com/opensource) (under the user `allyjs`).
-To run those locally, you'll need the secret access key (which you'll only get if you're a core contributor, sorry).
+To run tests against a whole battery of browsers in the cloud we use [BrowserStack](http://browserstack.com) and [SauceLabs](https://saucelabs.com).
+To run those locally, you'll need the secret access keys (which you'll only get if you're a core contributor, sorry).
 The results of all tests executed on SauceLab's infrastructure are [made public](https://saucelabs.com/u/allyjs).

 Coverage reports are made available in the directory `reports/coverage`.